-Incidents were reported (survey among farmers) involving 53 males between 20 and 70 years old who had applied the product in the field.
+53 of these incidents had been caused by the formulation Gramoxone® Super and were related to 53 males between 20 and 70 years old who had applied the product in the field.
 The incidents occurred from 1996-2010 in three regions of Burkina Faso (Boucle du Mouhoun, Cascades and Hauts Bassins) (No date of intoxication was reported for some of the incidents).
 The product was used for cotton, rice and maize.
 The treatments were done one time only at the beginning of the season with a dosage of 2 to 3 L/ha.
-The average duration of exposure was $3\frac{1}{2}$ hours/ha on an average area of 2 hectares/farm, for a total of 7 hours of exposure during an average of $1\frac{1}{2}$ to 2 days of treatment.
+The average duration of exposure was 31⁄2 hours/ha on an average area of 2 hectares/farm, for a total of 7 hours of exposure during an average of 11⁄2 to 2 days of treatment.

 The product was applied using backpack sprayers.
-When applying pesticide preparations (especially paraquat-based preparations) in hot countries by means of that application technology, it is recommended to use a combination of chemical cartridge respirator, gloves, boots, suit and glasses.
+When applying pesticide preparations by means of that application technology, it is recommended to use a combination of chemical cartridge respirator, gloves, boots, suit and glasses, even in hot countries.
 A study carried out in Burkina Faso (Toé, 2010) showed that in many cases, little or no personal protective equipment (PPE) was worn due to various factors such as lack of financial means to acquire it, inappropriateness of PPE for local climatic conditions and an underestimation of the dangers of pesticides (see 3.3. above): the most frequently used were dust masks (39% of cases) followed by boots (28.8%), whereas suits were the least used (4.5%) during spraying.
 The combination of chemical cartridge respirator, gloves, boots, suit and glasses was used in 0.31% of cases.
 The fact that this PPE combination was very little used (0.31% of cases) explains the fact that farmers applying the product were highly exposed to it.